Böhlen (oil tanker)

-Böhlen or Boehlen was an East German oil tanker that sank during a storm off the Île de Sein on 14 October 1976, causing the death of 25 crew members and an oil slick on the coast of mainland Finistère and the Île de Sein.
+Böhlen (or Boehlen in French reports and newspapers articles) was an East German oil tanker that sank during a storm off the Île de Sein on 14 October 1976, causing the death of 25 crew members and an oil slick on the coast of mainland Finistère and the Île de Sein.
 Three other people died in the operations to pump and clean up the oil from the Böhlen.

 Launched at Leningrad in 1961, the Böhlens sister ships were Port Briac and Port Maria, and she sailed under the East German flag.
 Her sinking came less than nine months after that of the Olympic Bravery, less than 40 km away, and marked the beginning of a series of similar disasters in Brittany, with those of the in 1978, Gino in 1979, and Tanio in 1980.

 Shipwreck

 On 14 October 1976, the Böhlen was en route from Maracaibo (Venezuela) to Rostock (East Germany) with a cargo of 9,800 tonnes of crude oil.
 The ship ran into a storm with winds gusting to 150 kph, causing a swell of 7 to 10 m, and struck rocks below the surface.

 At 5:33 p.m., the crew called for assistance, reporting heavy water ingress at 48° 10 N, 05° W. The crew quickly left the ship, but the lifeboats broke along the hull: 25 of the 36 crew members on board lost their lives, and the ship sank rapidly, even before help arrived.

 At 7:30 p.m., two patrol aircraft spotted three lifeboats.
 At 10:50 pm, the Fort Ponchartrain, a cargo ship that had diverted, rescued three sailors from the first canoe.
 At 1:30 a.m. on 15 October 5 more people were rescued by the Pacific, a German tugboat.
 At 7:30 a.m., another person was rescued by a Super Frelon helicopter, and at 8:30 a.m., two others were rescued by Patience, a boat belonging to an Île de Sein resident.
 The shipwreck's heavy toll was partly due to poor communications: as the Île de Sein fishermen had not been warned of the sinking, they intervened only when they saw an empty rowboat adrift.
 Seven Senan fishing boats brought two survivors and the bodies of eight people - two women and six men - to the island.
 "We'd seen oiled birds before, but not yet human beings..." declared a Sena sailor in the local newspaper Mouez Enez Sun.

 The wreck of the Böhlen is located at coordinates 48° 11 N, 05° 11 W, some 30 km west northwest of the Île de Sein.
 Many sources put the date of the sinking as 15 October, when the oil reached the coast, but the wreck appears to have occurred on 14 October 1976.